 The highest peak in the world Mt.
 Everest, 8848m lies in the Himalayan region in Nepal.
-The Everest region is highly popular for trekking, peak climbing and expedition in the world.
+The Everest region is highly popular for trekking, peak climbing, and expedition in the world.

 Terai region is the most fertile region.
 It covers 17% of the total land area in Nepal.
 Terai region has plain lands and dense forests.
-Terai is the grain-house of Nepal.
+Terai is the grain house of Nepal.
 Due to its highly fertile land, Terai is the best place for agriculture.
 There are lots of industries in this region.

-Due to diverse geography, a wide range of climate prevails in Nepal.
+Due to diverse geography, a wide range of climates prevails in Nepal.
 This is the reason why Nepal has a diverse flora and fauna.
-There are 2% of flower species, 8% of faunal species and 4% of the mammal species, 500 species of butterflies, and 600 indigenous plant families in Nepal.
+There are 2% of flower species, 8% of faunal species and 4% of mammal species, 500 species of butterflies, and 600 indigenous plant families in Nepal.